 Overall, there are many types of personal injury cases.
-Moreover, there are multiple bases for personal injury cases.
+Moreover, there are multiple grounds for personal injury cases.
 Negligence, gross negligence, recklessness and intentional misconduct are all different.
-They all require different forms of evidence to prove they have occurred.
+They all require different forms of evidence to prove that they have occurred.

 It doesn’t matter what type of personal injury case a victim endures.
 It can be a slip and fall, a dog bite, a car accident, or something entirely different.
 In all cases, a versatile personal injury lawyer can help.

-The best personal injury attorneys understand the details of a claim.
-These consummate professionals can assist significantly.
+The Reputed Philadelphia Personal Injury Lawyers understand the details of a claim.
+Our consummate professionals can assist significantly.

 But first, a claimant must understand how to find a qualified attorney.